autonomousdrivingkr/Awesome-Autonomous-Driving/README.md

 ### RL in Autonomous Driving

+* [Comma.ai](https://archive.org/details/comma-dataset) - 7 and a quarter hours of largely highway driving.
+Consists of 10 videos clips of variable size recorded at 20 Hz with a camera mounted on the windshield of an Acura ILX 2016.
+In parallel to the videos, also recorded some measurements such as car's speed, acceleration, steering angle, GPS coordinates, gyroscope angles.
+These measurements are transformed into a uniform 100 Hz time base. color and grayscale stereo cameras, a Velodyne 3D laser scanner and a high-precision GPS/IMU inertial navigation system.
+* [Automated Synchronization of Driving Data: Video, Audio, Telemetry, and Accelerometer](http://lexfridman.com/automated-synchronization-of-driving-data-video-audio-telemetry-accelerometer/) - 1,000+ hours of multi-sensor driving datasets collected at AgeLab(Lex Fridman).
+* [Traffic Sign Recognition](http://www.vision.ee.ethz.ch/~timofter/traffic_signs/) - A large dataset with traffic sign annotations, thousands of physically distinct traffic signs.
+* [LISA: Laboratory for Intelligent & Safe Automobiles, UC San Diego Datasets](http://cvrr.ucsd.edu/LISA/datasets.html) - traffic sign, vehicles detection, traffic lights, trajectory patterns.
 ## Books
 * Free Online Books
   * [Deep Learning by Ian Goodfellow, Yoshua Bengio, and Aaron Courville](http://www.iro.umontreal.ca/~bengioy/dlbook/)